Were the radiation readings significant?

 Setting out the case

-In his book Open Skies, Closed Minds, Nick Pope described the radiation readings taken by Col Halt’s team at the supposed UFO landing site in Rendlesham Forest as ‘the most tangible proof that something extraordinary happened there’.
+In his book Open Skies, Closed Minds published in 1996, Nick Pope described the radiation readings taken by Col Halt’s team at the supposed UFO landing site in Rendlesham Forest as ‘the most tangible proof that something extraordinary happened there’.
 To justify such a claim, it is essential that the readings are shown to be beyond reproach.